Top 10 Things To Know Before Buying A Drone

 When purchasing a drone you need to know how you can fly safely and legally to protect yourself and others.
 It is also important as you can get into trouble while flying illegally.

-When you purchase a drone before you fly it you must have a Flyer ID and Operator ID in order to fly legally, depending on what drone you decide to fly.
+When you purchase a drone before you fly it you must have a Flyer ID and Operator ID to fly legally, depending on what drone you decide to fly.
 For example, the DJI Mini 2 only requires an Operator ID as it is under 250g, not a toy, and has a camera.

 For more information about what your drone requires (Operator ID/Flyer ID) Please view the CAA’s website by clicking here.